mingjerli/lineapy_vis/code_refactoring_with_lineapy.md

 ## Code Refactoring

-Now, when we try to create a pipeline that produce the two artifacts(`agg` and `summary`).
+Now, when we try to create a pipeline that produces the two artifacts(`agg` and `summary`).
-We can just execute codes we obtain from `art_agg.get_code()` and `art_summary.get_code()` separately.
+We can execute codes we obtain from `art_agg.get_code()` and `art_summary.get_code()` separately.
-However, we can easily find out this is not idea because part of the code has been executed twice because they are common to both artifacts.
+However, this could be better because part of the code has been executed twice.
+After all, it is common to both artifacts.
-What it mean in Linea Graph is there is a overlapping between subgraphs for `agg` and `summary`.
+In Linea Graph, there is an overlapping between subgraphs for `agg` and `summary`.
 Thus, we can separate common nodes from the two subgraphs as a new subgraph(as green) and corresponding code like

 | LineaGraph | Code |